timescale/docs.timescale.com-content/replication.md

 pg_basebackup -h <PRIMARY_IP> -D <DATA_DIRECTORY> -U repuser -vP -W
 ```

->vvv The -W flag will prompt you for a password on the command line.
+>:WARNING: The -W flag will prompt you for a password on the command line.
 This may
 cause problems for automated setups.
 If you are using password based
 authentication in an automated setup, you may need to make use of a
 [pgpass file][postgres-pgpass-docs].